Central Northeast

-Central Northeast, also sometimes called Mahaning Heights, is a small neighborhood located in Northeast Washington, D.C. with Fort Mahan Park at its center.
+Central Northeast, also called Mahaning Heights, is a small neighborhood in Northeast Washington, D.C., with Fort Mahan Park at its center.

+Location

 It is bounded by Nannie Helen Burroughs Avenue to the north, Benning Road to the south, the tracks of the Washington Metro and Minnesota Ave station to the west, and 44th Street NE to the east.
+It is part of Ward 7, used for elections to the Council of the District of Columbia.

+Amenities

 It is home to the Friendship Collegiate Academy, a public charter high school.

-This neighborhood is part of Ward 7.